 We prefer WordPress as it is great for adding features like the above.
 In fact, they have over 56,000 plugins that do this!

 Building a website doesn't have to be scary.
 If you have an experienced web designer that you trust who has a strong process, you'll do just fine.

 Just be prepared to give feedback about the website design and optionally write content/provide images.
-A good web designer has a network of resources to pull from (content writers, photographers, video specialists, etc) and writes everything that will be included in the project.
+A good web designer will have a network of resources to pull from (content writers, photographers, videographers, etc).
+They should also provide you with a formal, signed proposal that includes everything that will be included in the project.